yu-takagi/chainer_lfads/README.md

 ```
 python run_posterior_sampling.py /path/to/trained/model --gpu 0 --nsample 5
 ```
 An example reconstructed time series.
+The dimension of latent factor is 3, which is much lower than the dimension of observed time course (20).
 ![mixed](./fig/observe_hat.png)

 An example estimated factor.